 Dental crown is a type of restorative dentistry.
-Dental crown procedure is used to restore misshapen, crooked, stained, or severely discoloured teeth.
-A dental crown procedure typically requires at least two visits to the dental crown dentist for tooth preparation and placement of the dental crown to be placed.
+The procedure of dental crown is used to restore misshapen, crooked, stained, or severely discoloured teeth.
+The procedure of dental crown typically requires at least two visits to the dental crown dentist for tooth preparation and placement of the dental crown to be placed.

-Only the dental crown dentist can conclude that you are eligible for the dental crown procedure.
+Only the dental crown dentist can conclude that you are eligible for the procedure of dental crown.
 Therefore, the essence of the first visit to the dental office includes to examine your dental condition as well as to prepare the affected tooth to be crowned.
 This is done by taking an impression of the affected tooth with which the dental crown would be constructed.

 Before the completion of the permanent dental crown, a temporary dental crown is placed on the prepared tooth during the first visit to protect it.

 During the second dental visit, by now the permanent dental crown must have been constructed in the dental lab, the dental crown dentist removes the temporary crown and places the permanent custom-made dental crown.